Texx45/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.

+calling the function f1() will return 10 as it has access to the variable on line 1.
+You will get an error when logging y as it is function scoped and you have no access to it.

 ## Question 3